Benny24aa/NHS_Open_Data_App_V2/README.md

 This is the repository for a cancer based dashboard.
 The data is taken from NHS Open Data using PHSOpenData.
 The dashboard will be deployed in the near future.
+Some parts of https://github.com/Benny24aa/NHS-Open-Data-Dashboard---R-Shiny will be transfered across soon.
+Accident and Emergency and Diagnostics code remain on this github currently.